 Countries often referred to as privacy havens include The British Virgin Islands, Panama, Seychelles, The Cayman Islands, and Malaysia.

 Lots of VPN companies choose to register their businesses in these countries to ensure their service remains as private and secure as possible.
-Examples include ExpressVPN, NordVPN, Astrill, and Surfshark.
+Examples include ExpressVPN, NordVPN, and Astrill.

 There are also some VPN services that have proven to be trustworthy despite operating in a “dangerous” jurisdiction.
 Private Internet Access (PIA), for example, could not provide data to the US government in an official court case, despite a subpoena for information.